dpgithub87/WebCrawler/README.md

 - **Page Depth Limit**: You can impose a limit on the level of depth to crawl in BFS(breadh first search) manner.

 ### Data structures
-- Thread safe data structures are used to store the task details and to store the list of processed Uris in concurrent execution.
+- Thread safe data structures are used to store the background task details and to store the list of processed Uris facilitating the concurrent execution.

 ![crawler_system_architecture](crawler_system_architecture.png)

 ## Productionize the Application